Vitamin K2 is one of our channel subscribers’ favorite topics. We also get a lot of questions about blood thinners and vitamin K2.

 For instance, here’s a question posted by a viewer on our YouTube channel.

-Vitamin K is important as it is required for making blood thicken or “coagulate” to form a clot.
+Does vitamin K thin your blood?
+No. In fact, vitamin K makes blood thicken or “coagulate” to form a clot.
 If you’re wounded or get a cut, it is this clotting process that would stop the flow of blood.

 However, vitamin K can interfere with a specific class of blood thinners called VKA (vitamin K antagonist).